Okanagan-Boundary

-Okanagan-Boundary was a provincial electoral district in the Canadian province of British Columbia spanning the area from the Similkameen towns of Kaleden and Keremeos to Grand Forks and Christina Lake, and including the southern Okanagan towns of Okanagan Falls, Oliver, Osoyoos, Rock Creek and Greenwood.
+Okanagan-Boundary was a provincial electoral district in British Columbia, Canada, spanning the area from the Similkameen towns of Kaleden and Keremeos to Grand Forks and Christina Lake, and including the southern Okanagan towns of Okanagan Falls, Oliver, Osoyoos, Rock Creek, and Greenwood.
 The riding first appeared in the 1991 election as the result of a redistribution of the former riding of Boundary-Similkameen.
 The same area is now part of West Kootenay-Boundary.

-For other ridings in the Kootenay region, please see Kootenay (electoral districts).
-For other ridings in the Okanagan region, please see Okanagan (electoral districts).

 Electoral history

 Note: Winners in each election are in bold.